aglv/HipArthroplastyTemplating/README.md

 For *release* builds by Pixmeo, please clone the *pixmeo* branch using the following command:

-`git clone --recursive -b pixmeo git@gitlab.com:volz.io/HipArthroplastyTemplating.git`
+`git clone --recursive -b distribution git@gitlab.com:volz.io/HipArthroplastyTemplating.git`

 Open the HipArthroplastyTemplating Xcode project, and use the *Product > Archive* menu item to build the plugin and generate a ZIP file.